Anelloviridae

 Anelloviridae is a family of viruses.
 They are classified as vertebrate viruses and have a non-enveloped capsid, which is round with isometric, icosahedral symmetry and has a triangulation number of 3.

 The name is derived from Italian anello 'ring', referring to the circular genome of anelloviruses.
+It is the sole representative of its own phylum, Commensaviricota (from its "commensal" lifestyle in the human virome + -viricota).